-In its review of the recommendations in 2020, the Corporate Governance Committee repealed the recommendations set out in Chapter 1.5 and in Section 1.6.7 on remuneration and amended Sections 1.6.2, 1.6.9 and Annex 1 accordingly, taking into account that as of July 2019 the rules on remuneration are stipulated in Act LXVII of 2019 on the encouragement of long-term shareholder engagement and the amendments of certain acts for legal harmonization purposes.
+In its review of the recommendations in 2020, the Committee repealed the recommendations set out in Chapter 1.5 and in Section 1.6.7 on remuneration and amended Sections 1.6.2, 1.6.9 and Annex 1 accordingly, taking into account that as of July 2019 the rules on remuneration are stipulated in Act LXVII of 2019.

-In connection with the adoption of the corporate governance reports for the 2021 business year, it should also be mentioned that they were adopted by the general meetings, since the Government Decree 102/2020 (IV.
-10.) on the different provisions for the operation of associations of persons and assets during state of emergency were repealed due to the termination of the state of emergency.
+In connection with the adoption of the corporate governance reports for the 2020 business year, it should also be mentioned that their adoption took place in an unusual manner.
+Based on the Government Decrees 502/2020 (XI.
+16.) and 289/2021 (V.31.) on the different provisions for the operation of associations of persons and assets during state of emergency, the public limited companies' management was entitled to decide on all issues included in the published agenda of the general meeting (such as the adoption of the corporate governance report), which was applied by most issuers.
 This Monitoring Report focuses on the statistical data affecting the level of compliance of the corporate governance reports, emphasizing the reasons of more important or typical deviations (in certain cases depending on which market the issuer is categorized) and - in some cases - changes in in compliance compared to the previous year.